EyasuTeshome/shifttracker/soft-skills/mod-0-giving-and-receiving-feedback-part-1.md

 # Morning session: Giving and receiving feedback part 1 - Intro Course

+## Reminder 🛑
+Today is your first time with your new morning session teammates.
+Did you meet one another?
+Do you know each others' names?
+Have you chatted about where each other live and gotten to know one another a bit?
+If not, do that now, before doing the activity together.
+Doing this every time you get a new group is a key skill for remote work.

 ## Learning Objectives

 - Learn about and practice giving constructive feedback to teammates.